What is AA WCAG 2.2 Accessibility Standard?

 - Dragging – level AA: In order to help users with difficulty with fine motor movements, this requires that interfaces that would usually be operating by dragging can be operated by tapping keyboard buttons, such as up/down/left/right.

 - Pointer target spacing- Level AA: This is to help users who struggle with fine motor movements select elements such as buttons.
-It requires buttons to be above a defined minimum size (44 x 44 CS pixels) or leaving spacing between targets that means there’s at least 44 pixels between the far size of one target and the nearest side of the closest target.
+It requires buttons to be above a defined minimum size (44 x 44 CS pixels) or leaving spacing between targets that means there’s at least 44 pixels between the far side of one target and the nearest side of the closest target.

 - Findable help- level A: This requires that you have a way to access help such as contact details, a Q&A page or a built-in messaging option like live chat.